QASymphony/shell-agent-samples/AutomationHostExamples/automateJunit/README.md

 ### Shell Script Inputs:

-**-git**    Uses GitHub to clone a test case repository and send pull requests every time shell script is run
+**-g**    Uses GitHub to clone a test case repository and send pull requests every time shell script is run

-**-update** Updates an existing test cycle or create a new test cycle if first test run
+**-u** Updates an existing test cycle or create a new test cycle if first test run

+**-b <"branch name">** If the Github parameter is used, this input allows the user to clone the repository and make a branch that they specify with the input.

 To run the shell agent without using GitHub or without updating the existing test cycle do not include these parameters in the kick off scripts section.
-An example of not using -git is used in the JMeter Automation example.
+An example of not using -g is used in the JMeter Automation example.

-In this example we will be pulling tests from GitHub and updating our test cycle, so the -git and -update arguments are included and shown below.
+In this example we will be pulling tests from GitHub and updating our test cycle, so the -g and -u arguments are included and shown below.
+The -b argument is used with "develop" to denote the branch that we will be creating.